DLR-terrabyte/terrapi/docs/raw/item-create.md

   Create a new Item in specified Collection

-  The Item  json can be specfied either from stdin, from a file or as string parameter.
+  The Item  json can be specfied either from stdin, from a file or as a parameter.

 Options: